 It was something of a cluster initially.
 A bus pulled in that said Amalfi but even though it had to go through Positano, the driver only allowed those going to Amalfi to get on board.
 The rest of us had to wait another 20 minutes before a Positano bus came, then people pushed and shoved getting on board and I was surprised that the driver let some people stand.

 The buses drop off and pick up on the road going through the town.
 From the bus stop you walk down a steep hill with spectacular views over the sea and the town.
 Positano itself is absolutely beautiful and appears to be a shopping paradise.
-I spent at least 2 hours walking around the town and to the beach taking lots of pictures.
+I spent at least 2 hours walking around the town and then down to the beach, taking lots of pictures.

 The trip back didn’t go so well.
 I think I went to the bus stop around 2:00 pm and was at the head of the line.
 But after 45 minutes the line was huge and when the bus finally came, it was chaos.
 People literally ran over me and I had to stand all the way back.
 Then I got off at the wrong stop and had a long walk into town.

 Despite the hassles I’m glad I went and would definitely go again if I had the chance.

 Even though the weather looked a bit dicey for Monday, my second full day in Sorrento, I decided to go to Pompeii.
 I’d already bought my train tickets so headed to the station fairly soon after breakfast.
 I lucked out and a train pulled into the station just as I got there.
 From what I could see of the schedule for the Circumvesuviana train, not every train stops in Pompeii so make sure you’re getting on one that stops at Pompeii Scavi-Villa dei Misteri.
 There are lots of stops so even though it’s a fairly short distance, the train normally takes about an hour.